Women Athletes are Prone to Brittle Bones (Osteoporosis)

 26 Nov 2014

-The female athletic triad is now known to be most prevalent in sports where leanness gives the athlete a competitive advantage (7,13) i.e. cycling, running and triathlon.
+The female athletic triad is now known to be most prevalent in sports where leanness gives the athlete a competitive advantage (7, 13) i.e. cycling, running and triathlons.
 Athletes may consciously restrict their calorie intake to reduce body weight or the energy deficit may occur as a result of inadequate replacement of the calories lost with training.
 Whatever the reason for the reduced energy intake, the net result is the same: irregular or absent menses with resultant osteoporosis.

 So, just how prevalent is the female athlete triad and what percentage of female athletes develop osteoporosis as a consequence?
 Most of the studies have been done in women endurance runners.
-Studies have defined female endurance runners in different ways.
-Some have included any woman exercising more than 6 hours a week (12,13), while others assessed women running more than 30km per week (7).
+Studies have defined women endurance runners in different ways.
+Some have included any woman exercising more than 6 hours a week (12, 13), while others assessed women running more than 30km per week (7).
 What all studies found, however, was that the greater number of hours of exercise per week, the greater the likelihood of finding the triad and therefore osteoporosis.
 The one thing that really stands out in these studies is how young the women are.
-Average ages vary from 21 to 29 years (4,5,8,9,10,12,13).
-This becomes even more significant when one considers that between 34% and 53% of these women have been shown to have osteoporosis or osteopenia (¥) (4,5,9,10,12,13).
-These stats closely parallel the incidence of menstrual dysfunction which occurs in 35% to 66% of the athletes (4,5,7,8,9,10,12,13,20).
-One other significant fact stands out in a number of the studies: the part of the skeleton that is most affected by osteoporosis is the spine (9,12,13).
-This has serious implications for the athlete's quality of life in later years so one needs to actively intervene as early as possible.
+Average ages vary from 21 to 29 years (4, 5, 8, 9, 10, 12, 13).
+This becomes even more significant when one considers that between 34% and 53% of these women have been shown to have osteoporosis or osteopenia (¥) (4, 5, 9, 10, 12, 13).
+These statistics closely parallel the incidence of menstrual dysfunction which occurs in 35% to 66% of the athletes (4, 5, 7, 8, 9, 10, 12, 13, 20).
+One other significant fact stands out in a number of the studies: the part of the skeleton that is most affected by osteoporosis is the spine (9, 12, 13).
+This has serious implications for the athlete's quality of life in later years, so one needs to actively intervene as early as possible.

 - Linnell SL, Stager JM, Blue PW, Oyster N, Robertshaw D. Bone mineral content and menstrual regularity in female runners.
 Med Sci Sports Exerc.
 1984 Aug;16(4):343-8.